HOW TO: Unleash the ‘Crowd’ to Create Change

 Using Social Media for Emergency Response

 You've got to check out this fascinating video of Craig Fugate, Administrator of the Federal Emergency Management Agency (FEMA), explaining why his agency plans to engage the public more in disaster response via mobile phones and social media.
 "A government-centric abroad to solving disaster problems will fail in a catastrophic disaster," he says.
-"It is a brittle system that does not have the resiliency that we have when we can incorporate the rest of the … [Read more...]
+"It is a brittle system that does not have the resiliency that we have when we can incorporate the rest of the team: … [Read more...]

 Video Clip of the Month: Creating a New Narrative

 My February 2011 video clip of the month features the founders of the nonprofit Ushahidi (Swahili for "testimony" or "witness") discussing the revolutionary free and open source software they created for crowdsourcing and democratising information.
 If you haven't been following Ushahidi and crisis mapping, you've got to check the video out.
 The Ushahidi story is amazing.
-Ushahidi collects eyewitness reports sent in by e-mail and SMS/cellphone, allowing … [Read more...]
+Ushahidi collects eyewitness reports sent in by e-mail and SMS/cellphone, allowing "everyone … [Read more...]

 5 Reasons Why You Won’t Find Me Posting on Quora